Bee-friendly planting

 English Lavender (Lavandula angustifolia) – Bees see the colour purple more clearly than any other so any purple plant will be a hit.
 Lavender, and English Lavender in particular, seems to be a firm favourite.

-Bluebeard (Caryopteris clandonensis) – This small perennial, also purplish blue in colour, is very popular with butterflies too.
+Bluebeard (Caryopteris x clandonensis) – This small perennial, also purplish blue in colour, is very popular with butterflies too.

 Bergamot (Monarda didyma) – Also known as Bee Balm, this relatively low-maintenance perennial looks great all the way through to early autumn.